alastair/pysndfile/README.md

 ### Version_1.4.8 (2025-06-10)

- * Extension: ogg/vorbis, ogg/opus and mpeg formats are not supported if the installed version of libsndfile supports them
+ * Extension: ogg/vorbis, ogg/opus and mpeg formats are now supported if the installed version of libsndfile supports them

 ### Version_1.4.7 (2024-12-31)